Skip to content

 Something I wish I had known before traveling alone for the first time was to leave time between flight connections!

-Having to worry if you enough time to catch your connecting flight or if you’ll be stranded somewhere you weren’t expecting is never fun.
+Having to worry if you have enough time to catch your connecting flight or if you’ll be stranded somewhere you weren’t expecting is never fun.
 And if it’s your first time flying alone, you definitely don’t want this added stress.

 If possible, choose layovers that are at least an hour and a half, keeping in mind that this number is a guideline and you’ll want to research how long it will take you to get from one terminal to the other.